optiMiskit/tickflow-syntax-highlighting-for-sublime/README.md

     │       └── Tickflow.sublime-color-scheme

 ## Purpose
-Makes navigation easier; provides tickflow syntax support for a program that is natively supported by MacOS.
+Makes navigation easier; provides tickflow syntax support for a program that is natively supported by Windows, MacOS, and Linux.

 ## In the works
 1. Build automation